The primary concerns are that:

 1. New computers have a consistent but unique name

-2. Rebuilt or upgraded computers (whether physical or virtual) or computers that have OS reinstalled are given the same name as the name as the original computer with a new number appended .
+2. Rebuilt or upgraded computers (whether physical or virtual) or computers that have OS reinstalled are given the name as the original computer with a new number appended .
 Eg: Customer-PC-01 becomes.
 Customer-PC-01-02

-New computers should NEVER have a number appended to an old name.
+New computers should never have a number appended to an old name.
 For example, if you are replacing XYZ-CO-06, and the last computer installed is XYZ-CO-17, the new computer should be XYZ-CO-18.
 Do not use XYZ-CO-06-02.
-This is confusing.

-Do not change the name in a way that demeans the customer or makes it seem as if we don't know the customer's name, just for the purpose of saving a few letters.
-(Actual real-life examples from previous techs: changing McGoff to Goff or Pestcoe to Pest).
+Please don't change the computer name in a way that demeans the customer or makes it seem as if we don't know the customer's name, just for the purpose of saving a few letters.
+(We used to have a customer called Pestcoe who purchased all new computers, and a tech changed the computer name prefixes to Pest!)

 For Hyper V Hosts - Special Considerations